camlin-tan/tp/docs/UserGuide.md

 ### Saving the data

-HealthNote data are saved in the hard disk automatically after any command that changes the data.
+HealthNote data is saved locally in the user's computer automatically after any command that changes the data.
 There is no need to save manually.

 ### Editing the data file

-HealthNote data are saved automatically as a JSON file `[JAR file location]/data/healthnote.json`.
+HealthNote data is saved automatically as a JSON file `[JAR file location]/data/healthnote.json`.
 Advanced users are welcome to update data directly by editing that data file.

 <box type="warning" seamless>

 **❗Caution:**
-If your changes to the data file makes its format invalid, HealthNote will discard all data and start with an empty data file at the next run.
-Hence, it is recommended to take a backup of the file before editing it.<br>
+If the changes made to the data file makes its format invalid, HealthNote will discard all data and start with an empty data file at the next run.
+Hence, it is recommended to make a backup of the file before editing it.<br>
-Furthermore, certain edits can cause the HealthNote to behave in unexpected ways (e.g., if a value entered is outside the acceptable range).
-Therefore, edit the data file only if you are confident that you can update it correctly.
+Furthermore, certain edits can cause the HealthNote application to behave in unexpected ways (e.g., if a value entered is outside the acceptable range).
+Therefore, edit the data file only if you are confident that you can do so correctly.
 </box>

-### Archiving data files `[coming in v2.0]`

-_Details coming soon ..._

 [Back to Table of Contents](#table-of-contents)